-The term conservative comes from a 14th century word meaning “tending to preserve or protect, preservative, having the power to keep whole or safe,” and “to keep, preserve, keep intact, guard,” as well as “keep watch, maintain.”
+The term conservative comes from a 14th-century word meaning “tending to preserve or protect, preservative, having the power to keep whole or safe,” and “to keep, preserve, keep intact, guard,” as well as “keep watch, maintain.”
 Additionally, conservative meant “disposed to retain and maintain what is established, opposed to innovation and change.”

 When confronted with a proposed solution to a problem, a conservative is someone who asks themselves the questions, “What is this going to do to our rights and our resources?
 Can we afford this in the long run?
 Would this ‘solution’ actually create more periphery problems as we try to solve this single problem?
 Is this the right way to solve the problem, or is there a better way of doing this?
 Do we trust the people who are initiating this proposed solution, or do they have ulterior motives?”
-The questions go on and on.
+The questions really do go on and on.

-Conservatives experience paralysis by analysis.
+Conservatives often experience paralysis by analysis.
 They are often so afraid of “breaking” things further that they would rather deal with a broken system than rally together to make a change and risk making things worse.
 Conservatives have a serious trust issue.
 This is why conservatives will disunite over the smallest difference while liberals unite over the slightest similarity.

 I know conservatives who recognize problems with the current system but are so afraid of change that they resist any efforts to pass amendments to restore checks and balances.
-They preach that the original Constitution was inspired by God but resist all efforts to restore it to it’s original strength.
+They preach that the original Constitution was inspired by God but resist all efforts to restore it to its original strength.